SW 200 Introduction to Social Work and Social Welfare Services 3 SH

 SW 320 Social Work Senior Field Practicum and Seminar 6 SH

 This is the first of a two-semester field experience in a social service agency.
-The field practicum is for 16 hours per week over a period of 13 weeks, and attendance at a two-hour weekly seminar is required each semester.
+The field practicum is for 16 hours per week over a period of thirteen (13) weeks, and attendance at a two-hour weekly seminar is required each semester.
 The practicum is designed to provide students with direct experience in the delivery of social services within an assigned setting under the supervision of a professional social worker.
 Students will engage with individuals, families, groups, organizations, and communities.
-In the seminar, students conceptualize and evaluate their competencies, apply knowledge to practice, and participate in peer learning.
-Prerequisite: Acceptance in Senior standing in the major.
-Corequisite: SW 310.
+In the seminar students conceptualize and evaluate their competencies, apply knowledge to practice, and participate in peer learning.
 Fall semester.
+Prerequisite: C+ in SW 306 and acceptance to Professional Level II in the major.
+Corequisites: SW 311 and 325.

 SW 321 Social Work Senior Field Practicum and Seminar 6 SH

 This is the second of a two-semester field experience in a social service agency.
-The field practicum is for 16 hours per week over a period of 15 weeks, with a required two-hour weekly seminar.
-This is an advanced field experience course with emphasis on deepening and broadening the student’s practice competencies.
+The field practicum is for 16 hours per week over a period of fifteen (15) weeks, with a required two-hour weekly seminar.
+This is an advanced field experience course with emphasis on deepening and broadening the students’ practice competences.
 The seminar provides students with further opportunities to conceptualize their field experiences and engage in evaluation of their own practice.
 It also provides a forum for discussion of practice questions and issues, as well as postgraduate planning opportunities.
-Prerequisite: SW 320.
-Corequisite: SW 311, SW 316 and SW 350.
 Spring semester.
+Prerequisite: C+ in SW 320.
+Co-requisites: SW 312 and SW 400.

 SW 325 Senior Seminar on Social Policies Issues 2 SH

-This course prepares students to engage in policy practice by building on the knowledge gained in SW 210.
+This course is divided into two sections; the first half focuses on advanced policy practice and the second half focuses on understanding poverty through an exploration of economic concepts and principles and their applications in everyday life.
+For the policy concentration, it prepares students to engage in policy practice by building on the knowledge gained in SW 210.
 Definitions of social policies, ways in which policies are promulgated, developed, and implemented, and issues which lack policy direction will be addressed.
-Additionally, students learn how to analyze social policies, the interrelationships among research, policy and practice, how to advocate for policies that promote social well-being, and how to engage in policy practice.
-Prerequisite: PS 102, ECO 100 or ECO 207, and Senior standing in the major.
-Corequisites: SW 310, SW 315 and SW 320.
+Students learn how to analyze the interrelationships among research, policy and program development, the dynamic relationship between policy and practice, how to advocate for policies that promote social well-being, and how to engage in policy practice.
+For the economics concentration, students are introduced to basic economic concepts, principles, and issues that affect their work, the social work profession, and the social work organizations and communities around them.
+It provides students with an orientation to economic structures and theories, domestic and global perspectives on poverty, economic inequities and economics in both micro and macro social work practice.
 Fall semester.
+Prerequisite: C+ in PS102 and C+ in SW 210 and acceptance to Professional Level II in the major.
+Corequisites: SW 311 and SW 320.

 SW 400 Senior Integrative Seminar 3 SH

 SW 400 is a capstone course taken in the last semester of study in the social work major.
 In this course students demonstrate their competencies in both the theoretical and practice knowledge bases and integrate their learning from the entire social work curriculum.
+Spring semester.
+Prerequisite: C+ in SW 311, C+ in SW 320 and C+ in SW 325.
+Corequisites: SW 312 and 321.
 Competency: Culminating Experience and Writing Intensive Tier 3.